openalpr/doc/source/getting_started.rst

       :alt: Windows Agent Configuration

   1. **Watchman Cloud:** Send data to https://cloud.openalpr.com (a Watchman webserver hosted by OpenALPR)
-  2. **Watchman Webserver:** Send data to an on-premise Watchman webserver (hosted by you on a Linux machine)
+  2. **Watchman On-Premises:** Send data to an on-premise Watchman webserver (hosted by you on a Linux machine)
   3. **Other HTTP Web Server:** Send data to your own HTTP endpoint
   4. **Local Queue:** Store data locally in beanstalkd and drain the queue programmatically from your application